- Things To Know About Staying in Iceland

 Many traveling the South Coast choose to stay at Vik, a lovely little settlement of around 300 people.
 The area is highly recommended for its convenience to those heading to the Jokulsarlon glacier lagoon.
 Still, pre-planning is essential if this is your plan, as the number of places to stay is somewhat limited due to the village's size and popularity.

 The reliable Icelandair hotel chain has, sadly, closed its establishment here, but Hotel Katla offers a comfortable stay by a mountainside just a couple of miles outside of Vik.
-Those on more of a budget have the choice of staying at Puffin Hotel or the even more affordable Puffin Hostel.
-If you’re looking for a more intimate stay, there are several guesthouses to choose from, such as Guesthouse Carina, Galleri Vik, Arsalir, and Hatun 8.
+Those on more of a budget have the choice of staying at the Puffin Hotel or the even more affordable Puffin Hostel.
+If you’re looking for a more intimate stay, there are several guesthouses to choose from, such as Guesthouse Carina.

 Another settlement recommended along the South Coast is the historical village of Kirkjubaejarklaustur, nicknamed Klaustur.
+There are plenty of Klaustur hotels and hostels.
 There's another Icelandair Hotel here and a hotel in the Fosshotel chain a little out of town called FossHotel Nupar.
-The Klaustur-Hof and Bjork Guesthouses offer a more personal experience, as does the beautiful Glacier View Guesthouse to the west of the village.
+The Bjork Guesthouse offers a more personal experience.
 Klaustur is a lovely place to stay, with many easy hikes to stunning locations.

 Towards the eastern side of the South Coast are two stunning areas: the Skaftafell Nature Reserve and the Jokulsarlon glacier lagoon.
 Because of how unique these places are, it's recommended to spend a separate night closer to them, so you don't have to limit your time at either.